 What if I don't get a strong GPS signal?

 Make sure that GPS usage is enabled in Location settings and that your device has a clear view of the sky, away from buildings, trees, or other obstructions.
 It can sometimes take a minute or two for the device to acquire a strong signal from the satellites.
-Time to acquire the GPS signal can be slower when the phone is in airplane mode.

 What if my data won't sync?